 The actors make Muhammad Ali's Greatest Fight seem better than it is, but the real Ali, with all his youth, vigor, bravado and passion, convinces us that he and his case deserved much better.

 It's a Supreme Court movie that even the most fervent SCOTUS junkies might find underwhelming.

 Filled with interesting tidbits, director Stephen Frears' film never quite coalesces - floating like a butterfly, all right, but delivering so little sting as to barely leave a mark.

-Audience Reviews for Muhammad Ali's Greatest Fight
+There are no featured reviews for Muhammad Ali's Greatest Fight at this time.

 There are no approved quotes yet for this movie.

 The best-reviewed since 1998

 30 great scenes in Rotten movies

 Best of Netflix

 More News & Features